udaken-mirrors/neeview/Language/Readme.md

 ### Step.2-B Low-level way to create NeeView.resources.dll

 Create "NeeView.resources.dll" from "Resource.[culture].restext" by a method different from Step.2.
 No dedicated script is used.
-Use only .NET Frameworl tools commands.
+Use only .NET Framework tools commands.

-0. Visual Studio 2019 must be installed.
+0. Visual Studio 2022 must be installed.
 This is to use the included Al.exe and ResGen.exe.

 1. [Open Visual Studio Developer Command Prompt](https://docs.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2019)